Duane D. Highley

 Sandra Byrd joined Arkansas Electric Cooperative Corp.
 (AECC) in August 2007.
 She serves as vice president of public affairs and member services for AECC and AECI.
 Sandra has 30 years of experience in the field of utility regulation, having previously served as Chairman, Commissioner and Executive Director of the Arkansas Public Service Commission for eight and a half years.
 Prior to that, Sandra worked as assistant general counsel for Centerpoint Energy for 12 years and also as an associate with the Mitchell Law Firm.
 She earned her Juris Doctorate from Washington University in 1985 and her bachelor’s degree from the University of Arkansas in 1982.

-Jonathan Oliver is vice president of power production and delivery for Arkansas Electric Cooperative Corp.
-(AECC).
+Jonathan Oliver is vice president of utility sales and services for Arkansas Electric Cooperatives, Inc. (AECI).
 Oliver, a resident of Little Rock, joined AECC in 1995 and served in a variety of engineering and construction roles prior to being named vice president in the fall of 2008.
 Oliver has a master’s degree in electrical engineering from the University of Missouri-Rolla and a bachelor’s degree in electrical engineering from the Georgia Institute of Technology.
 He is a professional engineer, master electrician, project management professional and active member of many industry associations.

 Maria Smedley is vice president of human resources and strategy for AECC and AECI.
 She joined the cooperatives in November 2010.
 Prior to joining AECC/AECI, Smedley was employed by the National Rural Electric Cooperative Association (NRECA) as the director of employee relations and benefits.
 She has more than 19 years of human resources experience in a variety of sectors.
 Smedley is a graduate of George Mason University, School of Law, holds a Masters of Business Administration from the University of Tennessee at Chattanooga and earned a bachelor’s of science degree in business administration from Southern Illinois University at Edwardsville.